alexanderboeckmann/HBT-EP-Boeckmann/PROJECT_STRUCTURE.md

 3. **Better Maintainability** - Clear separation of concerns
 4. **Centralized Docs** - All documentation in one place
 5. **Scalable** - Easy to add new features in appropriate directories
+6. **Flexible Data Types** - Support for both amplitude and phase analysis

 This organization makes your project much more professional and maintainable!